dalehamel/usdt-report-doc/docs/00090-future-work.md

 It may not end up being an issue, but if probes are enabled (and fired!) persistently and frequently, the cost of the `int3` trap overhead may become significant.

-uprobes allow for buffering trace event data in kernel space, but lttng-ust provides a means to buffer data in userspace.
+uprobes allow for buffering trace event data in kernel space, but lttng-ust provides a means to buffer data in userspace [@lttng-ust-ebpf].
 This eliminates the necessity of the `int3` trap, and allows for buffering trace data in the userspace application rather than the kernel.
+This approach could be used to aggregate events and perform fewer trap interrupts, draining the userland buffers during each eBPF read-routine.

+While `lttng-ust` does support userspace tracing of C programs already [@lttng-ust-manpage], in a way analogously to `sys/sdt.h`, there is no solution for a dynamic version an `lttng-ust` binary.
+Like `DTRACE` macros, the `lttng-ust` macros are used to build the handlers, and they are linked-in as a shared object.
+In the same way that libstapsdt builds elf notes, it's possible that a generator for the shared library stub produced by `lttng-ust` could be built.
+A minimum proof of concept would be a JIT compiler that compiles a generated header into an elf binary that can be `dlopen`'d to map it into the tracee's address space.

+Analyzing the binary of a lttng-ust probe may give some clues as to how to build a minimal stub dynamically, as `libstapsdt` has done for `systemtap`'s `dtrace` macro implementation.

 ## ustack helpers in bpftrace